hinchliffen/TicTacToe/README.md

 Features:
 1. A semi functional leaderboard to display top scores
+2. Two players per game
+3. Functioning chatroom between two players
+4. Interactable Tic-Tac-Toe game
+5. 'Quit' command that exits the game
+6. Introduction page that takes in your entered name

 ________________________________________________________________________________________________________
 Demo Video:
 https://youtu.be/U1GjXSO5-II

+Note: The top score for the leaderboard button are stored in the leaderboard text file.
 ________________________________________________________________________________________________________
 References:
 1. Geeksforgeek: dictionarys, incrementing dictionary values, Python Tnker